 The author or authors retain the copyright for the piece.

 Funded projects may be entered in the Walkley Awards, provided they meet all eligibility requirements of the Awards.

 Grant funding is available to individual freelance journalists, not media organisations.

 Successful applicant agrees to an MOU including dates, deliverables and payment instalments.

-Grantee provides a more detailed pitch including budget breakdown and requests for early payment by July 31, 2020.
+Grantee provides a more detailed pitch including budget breakdown and requests for early payment.

 Grantee must deliver drafts and final story on agreed deadline.